 Many of the requirements relate to serious issues in the home that require immediate attention, such as electrical issues or inadequate heating.

-Any glaring problems related to the safety and sanitation of the home will need to be addressed, regardless of what type of property you are looking at.
+Any glaring problems related to the safety and sanitation of the home require immediate attention, regardless of what type of property you are looking at.

-A single-family home will always meet the requirements to be one of the eligible properties for VA loans as long as these minimum property requirements are met.
+A single-family home will always meet the requirements to be one of the eligible properties for VA loans as long as it meets these minimum property requirements.

 However, a single-family residence may not be in your budget or may not match up with your desires.